-All grant and fellowship applications are subjected to a rigorous peer review process.
+All NHF nursing grant and fellowship applications are subjected to a rigorous peer review process.
 Applications are critiqued on scientific merit and relevance to NHF research priorities.
 Applications are reviewed and scored in terms of significance, approach, innovation, investigator, and environment.
 A volunteer group of scientific and lay leaders reviews applications received.
-The NHF Medical and Scientific Advisory Council (MASAC) and the NHF Board of Directors grant final funding approval.
+The NHF Medical and Scientific Advisory Council (MASAC) and the NHF board of girectors grant final funding approval.

-The purpose of the National Hemophilia Foundation Nursing Fellowship is to provide support for a registered nurse currently employed or interested in hemophilia care to conduct nursing research or clinical projects.
+The purpose of the NHF Nursing Fellowship is to provide support for a registered nurse currently employed or interested in hemophilia care to conduct nursing research or clinical projects.
 Endorsement by a federally funded hemophilia treatment center is recommended.
 Only registered nurses from an accredited nursing school enrolled in a graduate nursing program or practicing hemophilia nursing care may apply.

 Collaboration with multidisciplinary care providers and/or between 2 or more hemophilia centers is accepted and encouraged.
 Collaboration efforts may include, for example, social work, physical therapy and genetics.
 It thus may be possible for a hemophilia center team to apply jointly for two or more of the nursing, social work and physical therapy excellence fellowships as a cooperative project or research endeavor.
 Additionally, regional applications will be considered.